jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

-(1) The Registrar may at any time, and must if the Board directs, ask whether a social worker— (a) has stopped practising as a social worker; or (b) is living, or intends to continue to live, overseas; or (c) for any reason wishes to have the entry in the Register relating to him or her cancelled.
+(1) The Registrar may at any time, and must if the Board directs, ask whether a social worker— (a) has stopped practising as a social worker; or (b) is living, or intends to continue to live, overseas; or (c) for any reason wishes to have the entry in the Register relating to the social worker cancelled.
 (2) The Registrar must ask—
   (a) by letter addressed to the social worker at their last known address and sent by any form of prepaid delivery service that requires an acknowledgement of receipt of delivery from the person to whom it is addressed; or
   (b) by message sent to an electronic address supplied to the Registrar by the social worker.